mstieranka/recombee-react-demo/README.md

 To upload your catalog, you can use `upload-catalog.js` as inspiration.
 Make sure to create all required properties in the Admin UI beforehand.
 See the [Recombee documentation](https://docs.recombee.com/getting_started#getting-started-catalog-sdk) for more details.

 > [!NOTE]
 > In general, we recommend that you read the [Getting Started](https://docs.recombee.com/getting_started#getting-started) page before going through this demo or whenever you feel like there's something that you don't fully understand.
+Also see the [About](#about) section of this README for links to the documentation of all relevant SDKs.

 ## Getting Started